 Secondary victims are those who are indirectly affected by the domestic violence, dating violence, sexual assault, and/or stalking.
 They will be children, siblings, spouses or intimate partners, parents, grandparents, and other affected relatives.
-In order to be counted here, secondary victims must receive services-it is not enough that they are related to a victim/survivor who received Rural Program-funded services.
+In order to be counted here, secondary victims must receive services-it is not enough that they are related to a victim/survivor who received STOP Program-funded services.

-EXAMPLE 1: A domestic violence victim enters a Rural Program-funded shelter with her three children.
-The woman will be counted as a primary victim, and all three children will be counted as secondary victims, since all of them received shelter services.
+EXAMPLE 1: A domestic violence victim/survivor enters a STOP Program-funded shelter with her three children.
+The woman will be counted as a primary victim/survivor, and all three children will be counted as secondary victims, since all of them received shelter services.

-EXAMPLE 2: A stalking victim/survivor receives assistance from a Rural-funded attorney in obtaining a protection order against her former husband, but does not include her child on the protection order.
-She will be counted as a primary victim, but her child will not be counted as a secondary victim, since the child did not receive a service.
+EXAMPLE 2: A stalking victim/survivor receives assistance from a STOP-funded attorney in obtaining a protection order against her former husband, but does not include her child on the protection order.
+She will be counted as a primary victim/survivor, but her child will not be counted as a secondary victim, since the child did not receive a service.

-EXAMPLE 3: The grandmother of a dating violence victim calls a Rural Program-funded sexual assault services hotline to ask for help with how to deal with her adolescent granddaughter who was sexually assaulted on a first date.
-The grandmother will be counted as a secondary victim, since she received services; the granddaughter will not be counted as a primary victim, since she did not receive services.
+EXAMPLE 3: The grandmother of a dating violence victim/survivor calls a STOP Program-funded sexual assault services hotline to ask for help with how to deal with her adolescent granddaughter who was sexually assaulted on a first date.
+The grandmother will be counted as a secondary victim, since she received services; the granddaughter will not be counted as a primary victim/survivor, since she did not receive services.